-Our response to the climate emergency can’t stop with just our own actions: this huge crisis will only be addressed if we keep up the pressure for action at every level.
 When it comes to influencing decision-makers, churches and Christian organisations have a powerful voice.
-Not only are we involved in and committed to our local communities, our membership also represents the full breadth and diversity of society.
+Not only are we involved in and committed to our local communities, but our membership represents the full breadth and diversity of society.

 Taunton Green Parents

 Climate change will only be addressed effectively by action at every level: international bodies, national and local governments, all the way down to individuals.
 We need to have with us as many voices, talents and experiences as possible: everyone taking action where they are, in their workplaces, schools, communities and constituencies.

 As part of making your plan of action, work with your team to discover how each member of your church or organisation can use their influence in four directions:

 As a church, you can influence leaders and decision-makers, people with power, to make significant change.